-11.1 The Following Key Performance Indicators have been identified - to be provided for both elements separately:
+11.1 The Following Key Performance Indicators have been identified - to be provided for both Lots separately:

-- 1) Number of enquiries received (monthly) - 2) Number of referrals received (monthly) - 3) Number of referrals accepted (monthly) - 4) Number of Referrals Declined and Reasons (monthly) - 5) Speed of Referral to decision to accept/decline (monthly) - 6) Speed of Referral to Mobilisation of service, (i.e. outreach provided or when person could move in) (monthly) - 7) Adherence to review timescales - 8) Number of people successfully supported as linked to the service outcomes set out in section 4. - 9) Effective reduction of formal Safeguarding concerns
+- 1) Number of enquiries received (monthly)

+- 2) Number of referrals received (monthly)

+- 3) Number of Referrals Declined and Reasons (monthly)

+- 4) Speed of Referral to decision to accept/decline (monthly)

+- 5) Speed of Referral to mobilisation of service, (i.e. outreach provided or when person could move in) (monthly)

+- 6) Adherence to review timescales

+- 7) Number of people successfully supported as linked to the service outcomes set out in section 4.

+- 8) Effective Safeguarding concerns reduction

-- 10) Complaints received
+- 9) Complaints received

-- 11) Good news stories
+- 10) Good news stories

-- 12) Prevention of hospital admission
+- 11) Prevention of hospital admission

-- 13) Successful discharge transition
+- 12) Successful discharge transition

-- 14) Service user and family feedback
+- 13) Service user and family feedback

+- 14) Quality of assessments completed during time period

-- 15) To remain up to date with new legislation, training and national Transforming Care policy
+- 15) To remain up to date with new legislation, training and national Transforming Care programmer / agenda.

-12Termination of Individual Placements
+12 Termination of Individual Placements